cchitsiang/awesome-stars/README.md

 ## Shell

-- [buildermethods/agent-os](https://github.com/buildermethods/agent-os) - Agent OS is a system for better planning and executing software development tasks with your AI agents.
+- [buildermethods/agent-os](https://github.com/buildermethods/agent-os) - Agent OS is a system for injecting your codebase standards and writing better specs for spec-driven development.
 - [automazeio/ccpm](https://github.com/automazeio/ccpm) - Project management system for Claude Code using GitHub Issues and Git worktrees for parallel agent execution.
 - [Myzel394/zsh-copilot](https://github.com/Myzel394/zsh-copilot) - 🧠 The Copilot that lives in your shell.
 Type in your thoughts, press ^Z and let the AI do it's magic ✨
-- [AndrewGuenther/fck-nat](https://github.com/AndrewGuenther/fck-nat) - Feasible cost konfigurable NAT: An AWS NAT Instance AMI
 - [agarrharr/awesome-cli-apps](https://github.com/agarrharr/awesome-cli-apps) - 🖥 📊 🕹 🛠 A curated list of command line apps
 - [johanhaleby/kubetail](https://github.com/johanhaleby/kubetail) - Bash script to tail Kubernetes logs from multiple pods at the same time
 - [qoomon/docker-host](https://github.com/qoomon/docker-host) - A docker sidecar container to forward all traffic to local docker host or any other host